Twists of Pl\"ucker coordinates as dimer partition functions: Introduction

+In~\cite[\S13]{GLS11}, a mutation sequence for the categorification of a unipotent cell corresponding to any Weyl group element is given; according to Keller~\cite[\S5] {keller11} this is a maximal green sequence.
+In the case of the Grassmann permutation this mutation sequence should also give a maximal green sequence for the Grassmannian.
+As well as relating our choice of maximal green sequence to the twist, we show that it passes only through seeds given by Postnikov diagrams.

 The paper is organized as follows.
-In Section~\ref{s:twist}, we introduce the twist map on the Grassmannian, which we define in terms of generalized cross products of the columns of the $k\times n$ matrix representing a point in the Grassmannian.
+In Section~\ref{s:twist}, we introduce the twist map on the Grassmannian.
+This is defined in terms of generalized cross products of the columns of the $k\times n$ matrix representing a point in the Grassmannian.

 In Section~\ref{s:twistPluecker}, we show (in Proposition~\ref{p:twistcomputation}) that the twist of a Pl\"{u}cker coordinate $\minor{I}$ given by a $k$-subset $I$ which is a disjoint union of two cyclic intervals is, up to coefficients, a Pl\"{u}cker coordinate of the same kind, using Turnbull's identity (as expressed in the article~\cite{leclerc93}).
 We suspect that these are the only Pl\"{u}cker coordinates with this property.
 For example, it can be verified by hand, in the case of the Grassmannian $\Gr_{3,n}$, that a twisted Pl\"{u}cker coordinate $\twist{\minor{I}}$, where $I$ is not a disjoint union of two cyclic intervals, is a cluster variable which is not a Pl\"{u}cker coordinate (even up to coefficients).